 Likewise, sellers could sell the contract in the expectation that the price would fall and that they would be able to purchase back their delivery obligation at a lower price, thereby making a profit.

 J. Pierpont Morgan, a commodity trader

-A local sea captain was stucked with a ship of coffee and no buyers.
-An immediate action was required or the coffee would spoiled.
+A local sea captain was stuck with a ship of coffee and no buyers.
+An immediate action was required or the coffee would spoil.

-Using the firm’s money, Pierpont purchased the coffee and sold it to New Orleans Merchants.
+Using the firm’s money, J. Pierpont Morgan purchased the coffee and sold it to New Orleans Merchants.
 He pulled it off, managing to turn a little tiny profit in the process.

 In New York, the partners of the bank weren’t impressed.

 They were angry and thought the venture was risky.
 But Morgan believed that fortune smiled on those who acts fast.
 He believed that his instinct about people would always make him a winner.

 J. Pierpont Morgan engineered what was the 1st in-kind bailout of the history.